thephpleague/glide/docs/1.0/config/responses.md

 In addition to generating manipulated images, Glide also helps with creating HTTP responses using the `getImageResponse()` method.
 This is recommended over the `outputImage()` method, since it allows your application to handle the actual output of the image.

 However, the type of response object needed depends on your application or framework.
-For example, you may want a [PSR-7](http://www.php-fig.org/psr/psr-7/) response object if your using the Slim framework.
+For example, you may want a [PSR-7](http://www.php-fig.org/psr/psr-7/) response object if you're using the Slim framework.
 Or, if you're using Laravel or Symfony, you may want to use an [HttpFoundation](http://symfony.com/doc/current/components/http_foundation/introduction.html) object.
 To use the `getImageResponse()` method you must configure Glide to return the response you want.

 ## Response integrations